addyosmani/backbone-fundamentals/README.md

 **static.html**

-Alternatively, a static version of our index which doesn't rely on Jade can be put together as follows.
+Alternatively, we could create a static version of our index which doesn't rely on Jade.
 See [here](https://github.com/addyosmani/backbone-boilerplates/blob/master/option1/public/static.html) for the complete file or below for a sample.

 <pre>
  &lt;div id=&quot;container&quot;&gt;